archiejs/archiejs-docs/README.md

 These modules are has a lifecycle and are initialized as per the dependency tree.

 These modules are more loosely coupled than if they were `require`d and kepts as js files in a directory.
-They are easier to maintain over the years, as some parts of the project are rewritten; while other parts are still legacy.
+They are easier to maintain over the years, as some parts of the project are rewritten while other parts are still legacy.

 # Demo apps